damnation-eu/website-beta/things-to-do.md

 We have several Creative worlds available.
 As a tourist, you start out with access to [Plotworld]({{site.baseurl}}/plotworld).
 Visit there with **/server creative** and choose the button warp for Plotworld.

-Once there, read the signs, spend your first 200c (which you can get from one day of voting) and get your first plot by typing **/plotme auto** and you will get a private and protected 100x100 creative plot!
+Once there, read the signs, spend 200c and get your first plot by typing **/plotme auto** and you will get a private and protected 100x100 creative plot!
 Teleport to your first plot with **/plotme home**.
 Once you rank up to [Siren]({{site.baseurl}}/ranks), you can really get building by applying for WorldEdit powers in your plot.

 ___